pqabelian/abelian-community-website/docs/guide/qday-whitepaper.md

 **Legacy Transaction**

 Legacy transactions refer to the existing transaction format supported by the current EVM implementation in QDay validator nodes, distinguishing them from quantum-resistant transactions.
+Legacy transactions are supported in the following two cases:

 - Accounts using legacy keys to interact with the legacy smart contracts.